yan4ikxxx-wq/Nuitka-GUI-with-Embedded-AI-Error-Diagnostics/README.md

 ## Development & Acknowledgments
 The source code of this project was co-developed using Google Gemini and DeepSeek AI models to optimize algorithms and streamline logic.
 The application is compiled into a standalone executable using the Nuitka compiler.

+Contributing
+Contributions are welcome!
+If you have a feature request, bug report, or pull request, please feel free to open an issue or submit a PR.

+Support
+If you encounter any problems, please open an issue.
+For updates and discussions, follow the repository.